Skip to Main Content

-North Carolina gets its fair share of precipitation.
-For example, average rainfall in Raleigh varies from a low of 2.8 inches in April to a high of 4.29 inches in July.
+North Carolina is classified with a humid subtropical climate and gets its fair share of precipitation.
+For example, average rainfall in Raleigh varies from a low of 2.99 inches in April to a high of 4.49 inches in July.
 That’s pretty consistent precipitation falling on your roof and trying to find its way to the lowest spot in your home, which is typically your basement or crawl space.

 Volume of Water During a Rainstorm

 The rainwater collection area, or catchment area, is your home’s roof.
-The chart shown here highlights how much water accumulates on the roof of a 1,600-square-foot single-story home.
+The chart below highlights how much water accumulates on the roof of a 1,600-square-foot single-story home.

 Just one inch of rain gathers almost 1,000 gallons of water.
 During a storm with 12 inches of rain, the roof collects nearly 12,000 gallons.
-Then there’s the rain accumulation on your yard that also impacts overall drainage away from your foundation.
+Then there’s the rain accumulation in your yard, which also impacts overall drainage away from your foundation.

 Roofline and Water Volume

 The steeper your roof slope is, the more surface area it will have.
-Plus, the rain will run off faster, and during winter, a steeper slope will minimize ice build-up.
-As just one example, a 45-degree slope will increase the rain collected by 30 percent, resulting in 1,296 gallons for the 1,600-square-foot example above.
+Plus, the rain will run off faster; during winter, a steeper slope will minimize ice build-up.
+For example, a 45-degree slope will increase the rain collected by 30 percent, resulting in 1,296 gallons for the 1,600-square-foot example above.

 Yet another factor is the wind.
-If the rain is blown onto the slope of the roof, more water will collect and run off the windward side of your home.
+If the rain is blown onto the roof’s slope, more water will collect and run off the windward side of your home.

 In addition, home roofs are often made up of hips and valleys.
 This is where two slopes come together, forming either a peak or a valley.
 That can act to channel still more water onto the roof and into the gutters.

 All of these factors must be considered when calculating gutter and drainage capacity.
-If the rainfall exceeds their capacity, the gutters will overflow with water that will then run onto your foundation and into the basement or crawl space.
-That is not what we want to see.
+If the rainfall exceeds the capacity of the gutters, the water will overflow, running onto the foundation and into the basement or crawl space.

 Considerations for Properly Sized Gutters